 - Enjoy dinner next to the fire pit as the sun sets

-- Ride one of the reserve's six quad bikes over 240km of beautiful Waterberg countryside (There are even children's quad bikes)
+- Ride one of the reserve's quad bikes over the spectacular Waterberg countryside

 - Strap in tight for a drive in the speedy cross-country Polaris